mpalatsi/PetMate/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch: `git push origin feature-name`
-5. Open a Pull Request
+5. Submit a pull request

 ## 📄 License